Gabriel Palmero

-Gabriel Felipe Arrocha (born 15 January 2002), commonly known as Gabriel Palmero, is a Spanish professional footballer who last played as a left-back for Spanish club Unionistas de Salamanca CF, on loan from CD Tenerife.
+Gabriel Felipe Arrocha (born 15 January 2002), commonly known as Gabriel Palmero, is a Spanish professional footballer who last played as a left-back.
 He played for the Malaysia national team on four occasions.
 However, he is currently suspended from all football-related activities after being sanctioned by FIFA in September 2025 for forging documents related to his Malaysian ancestry.

 Club career

 Las Palmas

 Born in La Palma, Santa Cruz de Tenerife, Canary Islands (which led to his nickname Palmero), he was a youth product of Tenisca, making him a senior debut with the main squad at the age of 15 on 12 April 2017, in a 2–1 Tercera División home loss to Estrella.
 He later joined the youth categories of Las Palmas shortly after, and signed a contract renewal on 16 October 2018.

 Palmero became a full member of the reserves ahead of the 2023–24 campaign, now also in the fifth division.
 He made his first team debut on 31 October 2023, coming on as a late substitute for goalscorer Julián Araujo in a 3–0 away win over Manacor, for the season's Copa del Rey.